 Best Educational Toys for Your Kindergartener

 The more your child practices occupying themselves, the better they will be at it.
-Now Jacob sees a cardboard box and wants to make it into a boat, airplane, train, or monster.
-It took some time to get there- and some intentional modeling to show him how fun creating is.
+They’ll see a cardboard box and want to make it into a boat, airplane, train, or monster.

-You’ve got this mama!
-Whether you are continuing to set strict limits on your child’s screen time or beginning to scale back, you are giving them the tools they need to be successful.
-You are amazing, and your kids need you.
-Keep it up!
+You’ve got this!
+Whether you are continuing to set strict limits on your child’s screen time or beginning to scale back, you are giving them the tools they need to be successful!

 Want More?